Tusk warns MEPs against institutional battle on top jobs

 By Eszter Zalan

-EU Council president Donald Tusk on Thursday (4 July) urged MEPs not to seek an institutional battle with the the EU Council of member states - and not to reject the first woman nominated by national leaders to run the EU Commission for the next five years.
+EU Council president Donald Tusk on Thursday (4 July) urged MEPs not to seek an institutional battle with the EU Council of member states - and not to reject the first woman nominated by national leaders to run the EU Commission for the next five years.

 In a speech summing up the EU summit that named the new European leadership team of top posts, Tusk said he hoped for"good cooperation between our institutions".